-For those men and women who have a complicated family history and pre-existing medical issues that could potentially be hereditary, it’s important to receive preconception counseling prior to trying for a baby.
-This consists of preconception testing, counseling, and appropriate medical care.
-Not everyone may absolutely need to undergo preconception counseling, but it’s extremely important if a woman or her partner have any medical issues such as diabetes, hypertension, an autoimmune disorder, an infectious disease of any kind or thyroid disease.
-Obstetrical issues that call for counseling include mature maternal age (35 years or older), recurrent pregnancy loss or stillbirth and a history of preterm labor and birth.
+For those men and women who have a complicated family history and pre-existing medical issues that could potentially be hereditary, it’s important to receive preconception counseling before trying for a baby.
+This process consists of preconception testing, counseling, and appropriate medical care.
+Not everyone may need to undergo preconception counseling, but it’s crucial if a woman or her partner has any medical issues such as diabetes, hypertension, an autoimmune disorder, an infectious disease of any kind, or thyroid disease.
+Obstetrical issues that call for counseling include mature maternal age (35 years or older), recurrent pregnancy loss or stillbirth, and a history of preterm labor and birth.
 An appointment for preconception counseling generally includes a discussion about your medical history, your family medical history, your OB/GYN history, and your lifestyle habits.
 A physical exam and lab tests are often part of the process so a full picture of your health can be achieved.

 Risk Assessment and Planning

-When there is a risk of complication during pregnancy, it’s important to assess and plan to prevent those from becoming harmful to the mother and baby.
+When there is a risk of complications during pregnancy, it’s important to assess and plan to prevent them from becoming harmful to the mother and baby.
 While complications can arise that are not life or death, it’s still crucial to tell your doctor of any pre-existing health issues that could lead to a complication.
-Common conditions that are found during pregnancy, which could lead to a serious complication, include anemia, which may be treated with an iron supplement; urinary tract infections, which are dealt with by taking antibiotics; gestational diabetes, which may be managed by a proper diet, exercise and occasionally medication.
+Common conditions that are found during pregnancy, which could lead to a serious complication, include anemia, which may be treated with an iron supplement; urinary tract infections, which are dealt with by taking antibiotics; and gestational diabetes, which may be managed by a proper diet, exercise, and occasionally medication.
 If untreated, these risks may lead to early birth or issues with breathing in a newborn.
-Risk assessment and planning allows a physician to sit down with a couple who is serious about conceiving a child, reviewing specific medical issues, discussing the risks and possible complications, and planning accordingly.
+Risk assessment and planning allow a physician to sit down with a couple who is serious about conceiving a child and review specific medical issues, discuss the risks and possible complications, and plan accordingly.

 Assessment During Pregnancy

-Unlike preconception counseling and risk assessment and planning, assessment during pregnancy takes place when a woman officially has a confirmed pregnancy.
-Even though expectant mothers are still going to visit their regular obstetrician at least once a month during the first 7-8 months of her pregnancy, either she or her doctor may notice some serious changes throughout the course of this time frame.
-Our team of perinatal doctors have the most advanced technology, combined experience and provide the best, all-inclusive care, and will make sure that we assess an expectant woman during her pregnancy to diagnose, monitor and treat any complications that she might have.
-Some will refer to this as a “high-risk pregnancy”, meaning that the pregnant woman and her child must be watched and cared for more than the average expectant mom and baby so that the risk of complications and negative outcomes will be minimized.
+Unlike preconception counseling and risk assessment and planning, assessment during pregnancy happens when a woman officially has a confirmed pregnancy.
+Even though expectant mothers will still visit their regular obstetrician at least once a month during the first 7-8 months of their pregnancy, either she or her doctor may notice some serious changes throughout this time frame.
+Our team of perinatal doctors utilizes the most advanced technology combined with experience and compassion to provide the best, all-inclusive care.
+We assess expectant women during their pregnancies to diagnose, monitor, and treat any complications that may arise.
+Some will refer to this as a “high-risk pregnancy,” meaning that the pregnant woman and her child must be watched and cared for more than the average expectant mom and baby so that the risk of complications and negative outcomes will be minimized.
 Having a high-risk pregnancy may sound intimidating, but with the proper care and management, complications can be identified and addressed early on.